gcrockenberg/MelloGee/README.md

 **Fork Me**
 : Me uses GitHub Actions for CI/CD so you'll need your own copy

-After provisioning Me (below) we'll configure the environment to allow Actions to deploy the Container Apps
+After provisioning Me (below) we'll configure the environment to enable GitHub Actions to deploy the Container Apps

 **Clone Me**
 : So you can run the scripts